top of page

 Timing: Mid to late summer

-Care instructions: Wait 24 hrs. to mow or irrigate
+Care Instructions: No irrigation needed.
+For best results, wait 24 hrs. to mow or irrigate.

 5th application (Fall)